saltstack/salt/doc/topics/tutorials/lxc.rst

 - RHEL/CentOS 6 and later (via EPEL_)
 - Fedora (All non-EOL releases)
 - Debian 8.0 (Jessie) (not yet released)
-- Ubuntu 14.04 LTS and later
-  - LXC templates packaged separately (as **lxc-templates**), it is recommended to also install this package.
+- Ubuntu 14.04 LTS and later (LXC templates are packaged separately as **lxc-templates**, it is recommended to also install this package)
 - openSUSE 13.2 and later

 .. _EPEL: https://fedoraproject.org/wiki/EPEL